camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

 ### B. History verification and demo separation

+The V1 format, tenant routing, fixtures, catalog filter, retention, reset, coverage, and query paths are implemented.
+Verification below is the active work rather than further format design.

 Candidate History V1 keeps two isolated logical datasets using one storage and query engine: